murar8/biblion-api/README.md

 Deployment is handled automatically using a CI pipeline every time the code is pushed.

-- When the code is pushed to the `main` branch an image with the `edge` tag is deployed.
 - When a semantic version git tag is pushed (e.g. `v1.2.3`) an image with the corresponding version tags is deployed (e.g. `v1` and `1.2.3`).
 Please make sure to honor the SemVer specification when performing a version bump (refer to [https://semver.org/]()).

 ## License